(keep reading to learn what happened)

 In Gordon’s visit, it looked like The Olde Stone Mill was doing very well and Dean told Gordon that business was up 30%, which will certainly help with the debt load.

-Is The Olde Stone Mill from Kitchen Nightmares Still Open?
+Is The Olde Stone Mill Still Open After Kitchen Nightmares?

 What Happened to Dean Marrazzo from The Olde Stone Mill?